jbcodeforce/yarfba/docs/coding/sam.md

 ### Summary of application development with SAM

-The diagram below presents the classical app components that can be created, simply, with SAM:
+The diagram below presents the classical app components that can be created with SAM:

 ![](./diagrams/apigtw-lambda.drawio.png)

-The following steps are a quick summary of the documentation tutorial to get a Lambda in Python exposed with API in API Gateway.
+The following steps presents how to get a Lambda in Python exposed with API in API Gateway.

 * Create a SAM project